Kingofkode/image-filter-project/README.md

 [here](/Docs/Brush.md)
 ## Reflection
 During the course of this project, several major issues were encountered during the coding process.
 This includes:
 - To make the program look professional, we decided to make the program run at full screen.
 However, since different computers have different resolutions, no variables regarding position could be hard-coded; everything had to be set relative to the dimension of the screen.
+While this was not necessarily difficult, it was tedious and made the code more complex.
+- The undo/redo functionality relies upon an `ArrayList` storing different images to keep track of the various edits that have been made.
+To make this work, though, we had to figure out how to manuever through the array, account for varying image sizes from the crop tool, and delete the correct images when a new filter or tool was applied to the image (otherwise, clicking 'Redo' may have advanced the program to another image when it should not have).
+The errors were particularly important to work out here because bugs in this code would lock up the program completely.